 - Access the Insert tab of the Ribbon, and click the Symbol button, as shown in Figure 2, below.
 Alternatively, press the Ctrl + ⌘ + Spacebar keyboard shortcut.

 Figure 2: Click the Symbol button

-- Doing so brings up the Symbol dialog box that you can see in Figure 3, below.
+- Either action brings up the Symbol floating palette that you can see in Figure 3, below.

 - This area includes a grid that shows all characters available to you.
-You can scroll up and down to see more characters, or even use the Subset drop-down list to go quickly to a particular area you want.
+You can scroll up and down to see more characters.

 - Double-click any character to quickly add it to your insertion point in PowerPoint.
-You can double-click characters in quick succession, one after the other, to add multiple characters to your insertion point on the slide.
+You can double-click characters in succession, one after the other, to add multiple characters even faster this way.

 Quickly Add Symbols

 Symbols: Insert Symbol (Glossary Page)